brettgullan/vagrant-craft/README.md

 4. In the Vagrantfile on lines 21 and 22 you may need to adjust the memory and CPU settings for the VM.

-5. Using the `precise64.box` assumes you are running a 64-bit OS.
-I haven't tried but I assume you can switch to `precise32.box` if necessary (lines 10 and 11 of the Vagrantfile).
+5. Using the `trusty64.box` assumes you are running a 64-bit OS.

 6. You can un-comment line 20 in the Vagrantfile so that Virtualbox will launch a GUI so you can see the console for the VM as it launches for troubleshooting.